L3-iGrant/slate/source/index.html.md

 `POST /organizations/{organizationId}/logoimage`

-Updates the logo image for an organization
+Updates the logo image for an org.
+The recommended image size is 400x400 px and in JPG format.

 <h3 id="post__organizations_{organizationid}_logoimage-parameters">Parameters</h3>